EKhurgin/askfirst/README.md

 A VS Code extension that refines your AI prompts.
 Instead of guessing what you mean, AskFirst asks you a few targeted clarifying questions, then rewrites your prompt so any AI can understand exactly what you want.

 **Local-first, free by default** — AskFirst runs on [Ollama](https://ollama.com) out of the box, so your prompts never leave your machine and there are no token costs.
 Prefer a stronger model?
-Plug in your own Anthropic or OpenAI API key (stored in your OS keychain via VS Code SecretStorage — it never leaves your computer).
+Anthropic and OpenAI are supported using your own account credentials, stored in the OS keychain via VS Code SecretStorage.

 ## How it works